If your fruit trees are growing properly this spring, you should be seeing growth like this (above) on your trees.

 Shoot length is one of the best indicators of the overall health of your tree, and spring is the time to monitor it, so visit your trees and have a look.

-If you see plenty of young vigorous shoots (anything from a few cm to 1 metre long) you know the tree’s pretty happy.
-Shoot growth in spring will often depending on the type and age of the tree.
+If you see plenty of young vigorous shoots (anything from a few cm to 1 m long) you know the tree’s pretty happy.
+Shoot growth in spring will often depend on the type and age of the tree.

 And if you’ve done a great job with your pruning, you’ll also notice that the new shoots are growing in the right place in the tree to make future fruit picking easy and manageable.